kyleabenson/tiered-website/gcp.md

 This guide walks through some complex steps and assumes some existing knowledge of using Ansible.
 That being said I have done my best to make this easy to operate.
 If you complete the work inside the prerequisite section, you should be able to execute this playbook without issue.

 ### A note about collections
 We'll be using the Google Cloud Collection for this exercise, which means you'll need to be running at least Ansible version 2.9 in order to proceed.
 To confirm your version, run:
 `ansible --version`

 Then you'll want to install the collection:
 `ansible-galaxy collection install google.cloud`

 The syntax for calling a collection looks slightly different.
-While there are options to make this less apparent I am using the full syntax to highlight that we're using a collection, and you'll notice that calling modules and roles looks slight different:
+While there are options to make this less apparent I am using the full syntax to highlight that we're using a collection, and you'll notice that calling modules and roles looks slightly different:
 `google.cloud.gcp_compute_instance`
 Where the normal module would look like:
 `gcp_compute_instance`

 Before interacting with Google Cloud Platform, you'll need to install some dependencies for the GCP colletion.
 Specifically the `requests` and `google-auth` packages:
 ``` pip install requests google-auth```

 You'll also need to configure your credentials.
 In this tutorial we'll be using the `serviceaccount` type credential, so be sure to checkout the [GCP Getting Started Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html) if you're not familiar with that process.